Go to the Students section

 Go to the Support us section

-Oxford Brookes Bioimaging Unit (OBBU) is a core facility based in the Faculty of Health and Life Sciences.
+Oxford Brookes Centre for Bioimaging is a core facility based in the Faculty of Health and Life Sciences.
 Our unit has a wide range of light and electron microscopes, as well as fully-equipped electron microscopy sample preparation labs.
 We also have dedicated workstations for 3D image analysis.
 Our expertise lies in high-resolution live cell imaging and 3D electron microscopy.

 Zeiss Upright confocal microscope with temperature controlled stage for live cell imaging.
 Allows high resolution 3D and super-resolution imaging with Airyscan technology.